pdjr-n2k/TMP106/README.md

    Packaged versions of the sensor are available from marine suppliers like Victron.

-3. Physical configuration is accomplised through a simple, DIL switch based protocol which allows sensors to be added to the module by assignment of a temperature source code, a temperature instance and a set temperature.
+3. Field configuration is accomplised through a simple, DIL switch protocol which allows sensors to be added, modified and removed from the module.
-   Sensor configurations can be amended and sensors deleted.

-   Support for remote configuration of the module is a work in progress.
+   Field configuration over NMEA is a work in progress.

 4. The module reports its operating state through a single external LED.
    Additional internal LEDs provide feedback during the configuration protocol.

-Am LED indicator confirms NMEA connection and module operation.

-The module is configured by a PCB mounted DIP switch which allows entry of NMEA temperature source codes, instance address, and set temperature foreach connected sensor.

 ## About the module